stapi-spec/.github/profile/README.md

-## Welcome to the Sensor Tasking API Specification Hub!
+## Welcome to the Sensor Tasking API Specification!

 We wrapped up the third sprint in Berlin and will update this space soon.